 How we will work

-I work in a collaborative, trauma-informed way, meaning that we go at your pace, and I offer a warm and non-judgmental space for you to reflect and gain insight into the deeper layers of your experience.
+I work collaboratively and at your pace, offering a warm, non-judgmental space for you to reflect and gain insight into the deeper layers of your experience.

 Person wearing a mustard-colored sweater and a black-and-gold bracelet typing on a MacBook laptop at a wooden desk.